jasonmcgill/note-taker/README.md

-## Installation-Instructions
+## Usage
 Use this website to enter in notes and save/delete them at your will.
 Start by typing in the open text areas and hitting save

-## Usage
-n/a